 For my wife, these pieces were abundantly clear.
 It’s why she’s been encouraging me to launch the business for years.
 For me, I was too close to the puzzle.
 I wasn’t seeing the entire picture, just the individual pieces.

 It wasn’t until I decided to move past the reef and launched my business that the entire picture became clear.
 I finally acknowledged my past brought me to this point.
-I was skilled, I was educated, I was well-versed in all the things necessary.
+I was well-versed in skill and education, all the things necessary to succeed.

 The third step to finding success is understanding where you’ve been.
 What pieces of your past bring clarity for today’s opportunities?
 What past skills and traits do you need to acknowledge?